Skip to main content

 Three shapes of value, on the same runtime.

-The customer never has to re-explain.
+The user never has to re-explain.

 Shape of the API

-Two agents.
+Two characters.

-One memory.
+One world.

 • knowledgeBase: true — read from project KB